 Visit www.myquit.ca to create a personalized plan for quitting.
 Book into a local clinic for individual or group counselling and receive free NRT.

 Smokers’ Help Line

-Visit Smokers’ Helpline or call 1-877-513-5333 for free, confidential and personalized support.
-Proven tips and tools to help you quit tobacco use and increase your chance of being successful.
-Counselling is available by phone, online and text messaging in English and French.
-Interpreter service is available by phone in over 100 languages.
+Visit Smokers’ Helpline for free tips and tools to help you quit tobacco use and increase your chance of being successful.
+Support is available online and through text messaging in English and French by texting iQuit123456.

 Physicians/Health Care Providers

 Physicians and other health care providers can offer information and counselling about quitting smoking and can recommend or prescribe medications to help you quit smoking.

 If you have private health insurance (e.g. through work), call your insurance company to see what smoking cessation services your plan offers.